jdpond/SalesforceExcelUtilities/README.md

 1. **SFConvertId15to18** - convert a Salesforce 15 character ID to 18 character Case Safe Id.
 Equivalent of SF CASESAFEID())
 1. **SFConvertId18to15** - convert a Salesforce 18 character Case Safe Id to 15 Character Id

+## Add as an Excel Extension

-To enable this as an extension, download the SFConversionsForExcelExtension.xlam file to your Excel Extension directory:
+To enable this as an extension, download the [SFConversionsForExcelExtension.xlam](https://github.com/jdpond/SFConversionsForExcel/blob/main/SFConversionsForExcel.xlam) file to your Excel Extension directory:

 `C:\Users\[Your User]\AppData\Roaming\Microsoft\AddIns`